List of lieutenant governors of Vermont: Vacancies

-Vermont has no provision for filling the lieutenant governor's office in the event of a vacancy, and it has been vacant four times.
+Vermont has no provision for filling the lieutenant governor's office in the event of a vacancy, and it has been vacant five times.
 Thomas Chittenden died in August 1797 while serving as governor, and Lieutenant Governor Paul Brigham served until the end of Chittenden's term in October.
 Brigham, the winner of that year's September election for lieutenant governor, began his new term in October and was succeeded as governor by Isaac Tichenor.
 In February 1870, Governor Peter T. Washburn died and George Whitman Hendee became governor.
 The lieutenant governor's office remained vacant until George N. Dale, the winner of that September's election, took office in October.
+In November 1927, Lieutenant Governor Hollister Jackson died in the Great Vermont Flood of 1927, and the position remained vacant until Stanley C. Wilson took office in January 1929.
 In January 1950, Governor Ernest W. Gibson Jr. resigned and Harold J. Arthur became governor.
 The lieutenant governor's office was vacant until Joseph B. Johnson, the winner of the 1950 election, took office in January 1951.
 In August 1991, Governor Richard A. Snelling died and Howard Dean succeeded him.
 The lieutenant governorship remained vacant until Snelling's widow Barbara, the winner of the 1992 election, took office in January 1993.

 List of lieutenant governors

-Here is a list of lieutenant governors of Vermont in chronological order:
+This is a list of lieutenant governors of Vermont in chronological order: